psu13/mutable-states/content/So You're In a Global Pandemic.md

 Cut the fat into the flour a bit at a time in a food processor.
 You don't want giant chunks of butter when you finish, but you also don't want them to be too small.
 Dribble the water into the result and mix it around.
 Add just enough for the dough to stick together (around half a cup usually does it for me).
 Split the dough into two equal balls, flatten, and put in the fridge.
 This makes a top and bottom crust for a 9 inch pie.

-> <a data-flickr-embed="true" href="https://www.flickr.com/photos/79904144@N00/50060326221/in/dateposted-public/" title="IMG_0988"><img src="https://live.staticflickr.com/65535/50060326221_6d7acc0532_w.jpg" width="400" height="400" alt="IMG_0988"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 Yes I know I'm mixing unit conventions.
 This is just how it worked out.
 Go find your own recipe.

+The real genius though is getting someone else to roll out the crusts and put them in the pan.
+In this case Karen does it for me, and I still get the credit for mixing everything correctly.
+Win Win.

+> <a data-flickr-embed="true" href="https://www.flickr.com/photos/79904144@N00/50060326221/in/dateposted-public/" title="IMG_0988"><img src="https://live.staticflickr.com/65535/50060326221_6d7acc0532_w.jpg" width="400" height="400" alt="IMG_0988"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 **Programming is Bad**